-- 1) Formally call key partners to action to identify areas to support the Action Plan, including capacity to resource funding needs identified; - 2) Create a Council of Champions to oversee Plan implementation, maintain accountability and focus; its Funders' Table committee will secure the \$18.5M needed for Year 1 rollout; - 3) Support incubation of a Health & Housing Systems Planner Organization to help optimize current approaches and maximize return on investment; - 4) Expand implementation of the Integrated Coordinated Access model to help with consistent triage of priority clients for the Health & Housing Intervention Teams and supportive housing units, and existing resources;

-- 5) Launch Health & Housing Intervention Teams to offer immediate rental subsidies with intensive outreach of wraparound social and health supports to those experiencing highest health and housing complexity/ vulnerability; - 6) Secure Permanent Supportive Housing with onsite wraparound social and health supports for individuals in need of intensive low-barrier housing models.
+- 1. Formally call key partners to action to identify areas to support the Action Plan, including capacity to resource funding needs identified; - 2.
+Create a Health & Housing Governance Board to oversee Plan implementation, maintain accountability and focus; its Funders' Table committee will secure the \$18.5M needed for Year 1 rollout: - 3.
+Support incubation of a Health & Housing Systems Planner Organization to help optimize current approaches and maximize return on investment: - 4.
+Expand implementation of the Integrated Coordinated Access model to help with consistent triage of priority clients for the Health & Housing Intervention Teams and supportive housing units, and existing resources; - 5.
+Launch Health & Housing Intervention Teams to offer immediate rental subsidies with intensive outreach of wraparound social and health supports to those experiencing the most substantial health and housing complexity/ vulnerability; - 6.
+Secure Permanent Supportive Housing with onsite wraparound social and health supports for individuals in need of intensive low-barrier housing models.